- Borrowers with good to excellent credit

 Learn More: Personal Loan Requirements

-With Discover, you can make payments online, over the phone, by mailing a check, wire transfer, or through electronic bill pay.
-While you can sign up for automatic payments, there isn’t an interest rate discount for doing so.
+With Discover, you can make payments online, over the phone, with a check, wire transfer, or through electronic bill pay.
+While you can sign up for automatic payments, you won’t receive an interest rate discount for doing so.

 Discover also doesn’t charge a prepayment penalty, so there isn’t a fee for paying your loan off early.
 That means you could save money on interest charges by paying off your loan ahead of schedule.